-AP Poll: US election voted top news story of 2016
+U.S. election voted top news story of 2016, AP poll finds

 2. BREXIT: Confounding pollsters and oddsmakers, Britons voted in June to leave the European Union, triggering financial and political upheaval.
 David Cameron resigned as prime minister soon after the vote, leaving the task of negotiating an exit to a reshaped Conservative government led by Theresa May.
 Under a tentative timetable, final details of the withdrawal might not be known until the spring of 2019.

-3. BLACKS KILLED BY POLICE: One day apart, police in Baton Rouge, Louisiana, fatally shot Alton Sterling after pinning him to the ground, and a white police officer shot and killed Philando Castile during a traffic stop in a suburb of Minneapolis.
+3. BLACK MEN KILLED BY POLICE: One day apart, police in Baton Rouge, Louisiana, fatally shot Alton Sterling after pinning him to the ground, and a white police officer shot and killed Philando Castile during a traffic stop in a suburb of Minneapolis.
 Coming after several similar cases in recent years, the killings rekindled debate over policing practices and the Black Lives Matter movement.

 4. PULSE NIGHTCLUB MASSACRE: The worst mass shooting in modern U.S. history unfolded on Latin Night at the Pulse, a gay nightclub in Orlando.
 The gunman, Omar Mateen, killed 49 people over the course of three hours before dying in a shootout with SWAT team members.
 During the standoff, he pledged allegiance to the Islamic State.

-5. WORLDWIDE TERROR ATTACKS: Across the globe, terrorist attacks flared at a relentless pace throughout the year.
+5. WORLDWIDE TERROR ATTACKS: Across the globe, extremist attacks flared at a relentless pace throughout the year.
 Among the many high-profile attacks were those that targeted airports in Brussels and Istanbul, a park teeming with families and children in Pakistan, and the seafront boulevard in Nice, France, where 86 people were killed when a truck plowed through a Bastille Day celebration.
 In Iraq alone, many hundreds of civilians were killed in repeated bombings.

 6. ATTACKS ON POLICE: Ambushes and targeted attacks on police officers in the U.S. claimed at least 20 lives.
 The victims included five officers in Dallas working to keep the peace at a protest over the fatal police shootings of black men in Minnesota and Louisiana.
 Ten days after that attack, a man killed three officers in Baton Rouge, Louisiana.
 In Iowa, two policemen were fatally shot in separate ambush-style attacks while sitting in their patrol cars.